1RanShy/Pet-Automatic-Feeder/README.md

-A 940 $\Omega$ resistor is put in the Base of the Transistor.
+A 940 $\Omega$ the resistor is put in the Base of the Transistor.

 The reason is :

 We have selected a transistor with a gain factor of 45.

 The water pump requires a current of 100mA to drive.
 The transistor requires a voltage of about 0.7V to turn on, and the amplification factor is 100.
 This means that the voltage applied to the resistor is about 2.6V, and the current is around $\frac{100}{45} = 2.22 mA$.
 Therefore, the resistor value is about :

 $$
 \frac{2.6}{2.22*10^{-3}} = 1171 \Omega
 $$

 We can not find a resistor whose value is 1171.
 So we connected two 470-ohm resistors in series.